Indigenous Applicant Pathway

 Our Commitment to Indigenous Healthcare

-Schulich Medicine & Dentistry is committed to making a difference in the health of First Nations, Métis and Inuit People in Canada.
+The Schulich School of Medicine & Dentistry is committed to making a difference in the health and well-being of Indigenous Peoples (First Nations, Métis and Inuit) in Canada through inclusive medical education and community partnership.

 Acknowledging Territory

-We acknowledge that Western University is located on the traditional lands of the Anishinaabek, Haudenosaunee, Lūnaapéewak and Chonnonton peoples, on lands connected with the London Township and Sombra Treaties of 1796 and the Dish with One Spoon Covenant Wampum.
+We acknowledge that Western University is located on the traditional lands of the Anishinabek, Haudenosaunee, and Lūnaapéewak Peoples, on lands connected with the London Township and Sombra Treaties of 1796 and the Dish with One Spoon Covenant Wampum.

-This land continues to be home to diverse Indigenous peoples (First Nations, Métis and Inuit) whom we recognize as contemporary stewards of the land and vital contributors of our society.
+This land continues to be home to diverse Indigenous Peoples, whom we recognize as contemporary stewards of the land and vital contributors to society.

-The longstanding Indigenous groups of this geographic region are:
+The longstanding Indigenous Peoples of this region include:

-• The Anishinaabek Peoples, also referred to as the Three Fires Confederacy including Ojibwe, Odawa, and Pottawatami Nations;
+• Anishinaabek Peoples, also referred to as the Three Fires Confederacy, including Ojibwe, Odawa, and Pottawatami Nations.

-• The Haudenosaunee Peoples, also known as the Iroquois people or Six Nations Confederacy consisting of the Mohawk, Oneida, Cayuga, Onondaga, Seneca, and Tuscarora;
+• Haudenosaunee Peoples, also known as the Iroquois or Six Nations Confederacy, including the Mohawk, Oneida, Cayuga, Onondaga, Seneca, and Tuscarora.

-• The Lūnaapéewak Peoples, also referred to as the Delaware and/or Munsee;
+• Lūnaapéewak Peoples, also known as the Delaware and/or Munsee Nations.

 The three First Nation communities closest in proximity to Western University are: